Steadsoft/PLI-2000/README.md

 As the project progressed and my knowledge of C solidified, I began to develop a deeper interest into compiler theory including recursive descent parsing, again because I knew PL/I very well from my professional work PL/I presented no problems as the langauge to use for these experiments.

 Eventually the project grew and I became more confident that I was understanding the subject and that I could perhapse implement a true compiler, one that could generate 32bit DLLs in COFF format that could be linked with the MS linker.
+There was an earlier version too that ran on DOS and built DOS object files for the 286.

 Here are some of the resources I used as I worked on this: